Q How do I recognise aphids on apple and pear shoots?

 If you see large clusters of eggs, around old fruiting spurs of pears for example, it's worth cutting these out.

 A Most aphids overwinter as eggs on the fruit trees.
-Winter washes containing tar oil are no longer available, so scrub off aphids using water with a drop of detergent in it.
+Winter washes containing tar oil are no longer available, but you can buy organic ones which are based on plant oils and they will kill aphid eggs.

 Q My tree has the symptoms but no aphids; where have they gone?